olyaspiro/ecom-product-app/README.md

 - ProductList Component (Child of App);
 - ProductItem Component (Child of ProductList).

 In the App Component each product has the required attributes (id, name, price, and description).
-It Initializes state using useState to store a list of products, and passes the product list as props to ProductList.
+It initializes state using useState to store a list of products, and passes the product list as props to ProductList.

 My ProductList component takes the product list as a prop and maps through it using the .map() method to iterate over products and render a ProductItem for each.